 About the Author(s)

-E.J.
-Fleming has been researching Hollywood for decades and has penned biographies of Carole Landis and Wallace Reid, among other books.
-He lives in the country in Connecticut.
+The late E.J.
+Fleming researched Hollywood for decades and penned biographies of Carole Landis and Wallace Reid, among other books.
+He lived in the country in Connecticut.

 Format: softcover (6 x 9)